-For People with BAG3 DCM
+For People with BAG3 DCM: The UPBEAT trial

 AFTX-201, AN INVESTIGATIONAL GENE THERAPY FOR BAG3 DCM

-There are recent scientific breakthroughs in the treatment of genetic heart conditions such as BAG3 dilated cardiomyopathy (BAG3 DCM).
+There are recent scientific breakthroughs in the treatment of genetic heart conditions such as BAG3-associated dilated cardiomyopathy (BAG3 DCM).
 Affinia Therapeutics is developing AFTX-201, an investigational gene therapy designed to address the underlying genetic cause of the disease.
 A one-time intravenous (IV) infusion, AFTX-201 is being evaluated in a clinical trial called the UPBEAT© trial.
 A limited number of eligible patients living with BAG3 DCM can now enroll in this clinical trial.

 Below are some questions you may have about Affinia, AFTX-201, and the UPBEAT© clinical trial: